Can I start piano lessons using a keyboard?

 Do you teach theory?

 Yes!
-We teach music theory using Just The Facts workbooks, Music Mind Games, and a variety of other games and manipulatives.
+I teach music theory using Just The Facts workbooks, Music Mind Games, and a variety of other games and manipulatives.
 Students are encouraged to take the TMTA music theory exam for their grade level each year.

 What performance opportunities are available to your students?